CMS Content Not Updating in Next.js

 • how to report stale content

-• what fields trigger wider updates
+• which fields trigger wider updates

 • when a rebuild is required